tallseth/Wizards-Castle-csharp/README.md

 - `dotnet run` (from the WizardsCastle project folder)

 # To Do
+MVP of the game is complete.
+The Player can navigate the Castle, fight monsters, find the Runestaff and use it to acquire the Orb of Zot, and acheive victory by escaping the Castle.

+The most complicated remaining additions are Trade, Lamps/Flares and Blindness.
+Trade is the most important addition to make gameplay more enjoyable.

 These things are all pretty easy to find on the [spec page](https://github.com/beejjorgensen/Wizards-Castle-Info/blob/master/doc/wizards_castle_spec.md).

-MVP of the game
-* Orb of Zot

 Additional work to complete the game
 * Complete player creation impl
   * Buy Weapon and armor on player creation
   * Option to Buy lamp
   * Choose Gender
+* Vendors
+  * Trade
+  * Combat
 * Populate map and handle room effects for the following
   * Pool
   * Chest